Multi-Field Effects on Scalar Production in Stars: Scalar production in medium

 The functions $P$'s are defined as

 where $T$ is the temperature in the medium. $P_i$ means the contribution from the $i$ field, while $P_{ij}$ represents the contributions related to the $i$-$j$ bremsstrahlung.
-These functions correspond to the imaginary parts of the in-medium self energies.
+These functions correspond to the imaginary parts of the in-medium self-energies.
 The dimensionless functions $I(\omega)$ and $J(\omega)$ are given by

 The comments on the in-medium factors \eqref{eq:cphie}--\eqref{eq:cphieX} are in order:

 (i) $c_\phi^A$ does not include the contribution from $P_A$ ($A=i,\,j,\>ij$).
 This is analogous to the case of a single field/coupling where self-contributions cancel out in the second term of $c_\phi$ \eqref{eq:cphi}.
 For example, if a process $A$ yields the most substantial contribution, the corresponding $P_A$ may naturally give a significant effect.
 However this large $P_A$ does not affect the in-medium factor $c_\phi^A$ for the process $A$ itself, while it has a large impact on processes other than $A$.